edamontology/edam2json-js/README.md

 # edam2json-js

-Javascript library to convert EDAM to JSON/JSON-LD
+Javascript library to convert EDAM to different formats JSON/tsv/csv.
+Used both as a cli and a browser-compatible package.

 ## Installation